This is an excerpt from Finnish Lessons 3.0: What can the world learn from educational change in Finland? (2021), pp. 167-172.

 We should also keep in mind what the American Statistical Association (ASA) that is the world’s largest independent community of statisticians found out about the effect teachers have on student learning compared to out-of-school factors.
 They said that most “studies find that teachers account for about 1% to 14% of the variability in test scores, and that the majority of opportunities for quality improvement are found in the system-level conditions” (ASA, 2014).
 According to Haertel (2013) research shows that about 20% of variance in measured student achievement in school is explained by in-school factors, the size of unexplained variation is about the same, and up to 60% is associated to factors outside the school (Figure 1).
 This doesn’t mean that teachers have little effect on students’ learning.
 Instead, ASA states that “variation among teachers accounts for a small part of the variation in scores.
 The majority of the variation in test scores is attributable to factors outside of the teacher’s control such as student and family background, poverty, curriculum, and unmeasured influences.”

 Figure 1.
-Variance in Student-Measured Achievement Explained by Different Factors (adopted from Haertel, 2013)
+Variance in Measured Student Achievement Explained by Different Factors (adopted from Haertel, 2013)

 Let’s return to the question in the heading of this section.
 Imagine that we could transport Finnish teachers and school principals who all hold master’s degrees and have been through highly regarded teacher preparation to teach in, say, Indiana in the United States.
 Indiana’s own teachers and principals would go and work in Finnish schools.
 (Imagine that there would be no language barriers.)
 After 5 years—assuming that education policies in both Indiana and Finland would continue as they have been going—we would check what had happened to students’ test scores on mandatory student assessments.